All Categories Lead Module (CRM) Widgets - Lead Module

 Objective: Identify your most significant goals and offer real-time monitoring as you progress toward accomplishing them.

-When you establish a goal in the designated goal section, it generates a widget.
+When you establish a goal in the goal module, it generates a widget.
 This allows you to monitor and keep track of your goals every time you log in to your Osmos workspace.

 goal-tasks.png